CesarHerr/To_do_List/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Deploy.
+- Add a better Styles
-- Add event listeners to list items (dragstart, dragover, drop).
+- Add event listeners to list items (dragstart, dragover).
-- Update items object's values for index key upon user actions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>